bitrix24/b24restdocs/api-reference/vibe/index.md

 ### Interactive Actions

-Custom JS code cannot be added to the widgets, so only the following predefined functions can be used as event handlers for `@click` and `v-on:click`:
+You cannot add your own JS code in the widgets, so only the following predefined functions can be used as event handler functions for `@click` and `v-on:click`:

 - `fetch(?params)` - calls the widget handler to obtain new data, passing the specified parameters `params` to the handler;
 - `openApplication(?params)` — opens the slider of your application with the ability to pass arbitrary parameters `params`.
 In fact, this is a way to call [openApplication](../widgets/open-application.md) from the Vibe widget interface;